usnistgov/OSCAL/working/doc/schema/oscal-tag-library.md

 ##### remarks

-Used to mark a control or subcontrol included in a catalog as a placeholder,
+Used to mark a control or subcontrol included in a catalog as a placeholder, to maintain its semantic integrity even in obsolescence.
+Links should be provided to superseding controls or components.

 ### &lt;insert> Parameter insertion

-A reference to a parameter for dynamic content transclusion
+A "call" (reference) to a parameter for dynamic content transclusion

-### &lt;select> Selection

-A selection requiring designation via parameter

-### &lt;choice> Choice

-A choice of values, to be designated via parameter

 ## Declarations elements

+By declaring constraints on control components, such as properties ([&lt;prop>](#prop-property)), parts ([&lt;part>](#part-part)) and links ([&lt;link>](#link-link)) within controls and subcontrols, applications and operators can validate the regularity and composition of available controls.
+By documenting constraints that are enforceable at need, Declarations also serve as an implicit "semantic contract" between a control catalog (or set of controls valid to a set of OSCAL declarations)

+In this way, the OSCAL declarations mechanism provides for a kind of "on the fly supertyping" of control objects, by restriction (constraint) of the core OSCAL language.
+The extent and degree to which declarations are used to impose order on controls is up to the application and its methods: by no means are declarations necessary; rather, they serve as an aid in modeling and in communicating expectations.

+OSCAL declarations are enforced by a Schematron; the core schema stipulates their model, but does not enforce any of the constraints so declared.
+Developers should take note that these constraints are all readily testable in XPath.

 ### &lt;declarations> Declarations